Norwood Tunnel: Origins

-The Chesterfield Canal's Act of Parliament was passed on 28 March 1771.
+The Chesterfield Canal's act of Parliament, the Chesterfield to Stockwith (Trent) Canal Act 1771 (11 Geo.
+3. c.
+75), was passed on 28 March 1771.
 James Brindley was appointed as the chief engineer, and having raised the capital in just four months, the proprietors instructed him to start work on 11 July 1771.
 John Varley was the Clerk of the Works, and undertook the day-to-day management of the project.
 With plenty of optimism, they decided that work should start at Norwood Hill on the construction of the Norwood Tunnel.
 The work was difficult, and there were numerous accidents, with some men losing their lives, although the company appears to have been benevolent towards the families of those bereaved by the work.

 Brindley told the committee on 26 June 1772 that he expected the tunnel to be completed in two years, and the whole canal in four.
 He did not live to see either event, as he died on 24 September.
 John Varley was left to continue alone as acting chief engineer after the death of Brindley.
 In 1774, Hugh Henshall, Brindley's brother-in-law was made chief engineer, with John Varley keeping the position of resident engineer.
 Apart from a short section in the middle, the tunnel was lined with bricks, and so the company established a brickworks at Harthill, and advertised for brickmakers.
 Three million bricks would be required, and the company would supply the materials and the coal needed to fire them.
-This should have been easy to do, as the area around Norwood Hill had plentiful coal deposits, but a clause in the Act of Parliament stated that all minerals found during the construction of the canal remained the property of the person from whom the land had been bought, and so the canal company had to negotiate with the Duke of Leeds to buy supplies of coal, in some cases from their own land.
+This should have been easy to do, as the area around Norwood Hill had plentiful coal deposits, but a clause in the act of Parliament stated that all minerals found during the construction of the canal remained the property of the person from whom the land had been bought, and so the canal company had to negotiate with the Duke of Leeds to buy supplies of coal, in some cases from their own land.